Martchus/PKGBUILDs/README.md

 setup can break if the version of regular packages and the versions of the mingw-w64 packages differ.
 I cannot do anything about it except trying to upgrade the mingw-w64 packages as fast as possible.
-There's actually a lengthy discussion about this topi on the
+There's actually a lengthy discussion about this topic on the
 [Qt development mailinglist](https://lists.qt-project.org/pipermail/development/2021-September/041732.html)
 so the situation might improve in the future.
 Note that as of qtbase commit `5ffc744b791a114a3180a425dd26e298f7399955` (requires Qt > 6.2.1)